 Browsing in shop windows is all very well, but if you really want to impress the one you love, you need to know a bit about what’s hot, and what’s not.
 The best way to stay on top of current watch trends is to purchase a watch magazine or go online and visit some luxury watch retail sites.
 This way, you’ll be able to find out which brands and styles are up and coming, and which are so last season.

 Assess their style

 Buying a super-glamorous luxury watch studded with diamonds is a great idea if you’re looking for a dress watch for your partner, or if they are the type of person who is always dressed up for social events.
-However if they prefer to dress more casually, be aware that their new watch might not be worn very often.
+However, if they prefer to dress more casually, be aware that their new watch might not be worn very often.
 Take a look at their wardrobe to see what their favourite outfits are and use the styles and colours as inspiration to choose their new watch.

 Opt for quality

-Rather than choosing a high fashion watch which isn’t high quality, opt for luxury timepieces that have well-made movements and are constructed from durable materials.
+Rather than choosing a high fashion watch that isn’t high quality, opt for luxury timepieces that have well-made movements and are constructed from durable materials.
 Remember, a watch should last for years to come, and it’s probably the most important accessory a man or woman can wear, so quality is key.